Iran–Iraq War: Attacks on cities

 Iran also launched several retaliatory air raids on Iraq, while primarily shelling border cities such as Basra.
 Iran also bought some Scud missiles from Libya, and launched them against Baghdad.
 These too inflicted damage upon Iraq.

 On 7 February 1984, during the first war of the cities, Saddam ordered his air force to attack eleven Iranian cities; bombardments ceased on 22 February 1984.
-Though Saddam intended the attacks to demoralise Iran and force them to negotiate, they had little effect, and Iran quickly repaired the damage.
-Moreover, Iraq's air force took heavy losses and Iran struck back, hitting Baghdad and other Iraqi cities.
-The attacks resulted in tens of thousands of civilian casualties on both sides, and became known as the first "war of the cities".
 It was estimated that 1,200 Iranian civilians were killed during the raids in February alone.
-There would be five such major exchanges throughout the course of the war, and multiple minor ones.
-While interior cities such as Tehran, Tabriz, Qom, Isfahan and Shiraz received numerous raids, the cities of western Iran suffered the most.

 Strategic situation in 1984

 By 1984, Iran's losses were estimated to be 300,000 soldiers, while Iraq's losses were estimated to be 150,000.
 Foreign analysts agreed that both Iran and Iraq failed to use their modern equipment properly, and both sides failed to carry out modern military assaults that could win the war.
 Both sides also abandoned equipment in the battlefield because their technicians were unable to carry out repairs.
 Iran and Iraq showed little internal coordination on the battlefield, and in many cases units were left to fight on their own.
 As a result, by the end of 1984, the war was a stalemate.
 One limited offensive Iran launched (Dawn 7) took place from 18 to 25 October 1984, when they recaptured the Iranian city of Mehran, which had been occupied by the Iraqis from the beginning of the war.